Franco Fagúndez

-Franco Misael Fagúndez Rosa (born 19 July 2000) is a Uruguayan professional footballer who plays as a forward for Liga MX club Santos Laguna.
+Franco Misael Fagúndez Rosa (born 19 July 2000) is a Uruguayan professional footballer who plays as a forward for Categoría Primera A club Independiente Santa Fe, on loan from Liga MX club Santos Laguna.

 Career

 Fagúndez is a former youth academy player of Montevideo Wanderers and Danubio.
 In January 2020, he joined Nacional and initially started to play with club's reserve team.
 He made his professional debut for Nacional on 19 November 2021 in a 1–0 league win against Cerrito.
 On 13 March 2022, he scored his first goal for the club in a 1–1 draw against Montevideo City Torque.